9nickss/File_Integrity_Monitor/readme.md

 # Stop the monitoring daemon
 ./fim stop

+# Launch the graphical configuration interface
+./fim config-gui
 ```

 ### Configuration

-The FIM can be configured by editing the `fim.conf` file:
+The FIM can be configured either through the GUI or by editing the `fim.conf` file:

 # Directories to monitor
 monitor_dir=/etc